EllaKaye/interference/instructions.md

     - Nothing can go after a King, or after a space.

+- When dragging a card and hovering over a space, the space will turn paler green if the move is valid.

 - The layout is blocked if there are no valid moves left, i.e. if all spaces are after Kings or other spaces.

 - When the layout is blocked, to start a new round, click the 'New Round' button.
 This will collect and shuffle all the cards that are not yet arranged by suit in ascending order at the start of a row, then deal them out again to fill the rows, leaving one space in each row, after the ordered cards (or a space at the start of the row, if it doesn't yet start with a 2).